Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Morkoth (MPMM).md

 - monster/environment/underwater
 - monster/size/large
 - monster/type/aberration
-statblock: inline
+aliases: ["Morkoth"]
 ---
 # Morkoth
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 186, Volo's Guide to Monsters p.
 177*

 Ancient and devious, morkoths are voracious collectors.
 Each one floats through the planes on a strange, mobile island, amassing the valuables, oddities, and castoffs of the multiverse in a massive, ever-growing collection.

-The first morkoths arose in the Astral Plane when the [[Conditions#petrified|petrified]] body of a deity of greed and strife collided with a remnant of celestial matter imbued with life-giving magic.
+The first morkoths arose in the Astral Plane when the [[\5.
+Mechanics\Rules\Conditions.md#petrified|petrified]] body of a deity of greed and strife collided with a remnant of celestial matter imbued with life-giving magic.
 The collision released a storm of chaotic energy and sent countless islands spinning away into the void.
-Within some of them, bits of the god's [[Conditions#petrified|petrified]] flesh came back to life as morkoths: tentacled monstrosities brimming with malice and greed.
+Within some of them, bits of the god's [[\5.
+Mechanics\Rules\Conditions.md#petrified|petrified]] flesh came back to life as morkoths: tentacled monstrosities brimming with malice and greed.

 Morkoths are driven by greed and selfishness mixed with a yearning for conflict.
 They hoard vast stores of treasure, knowledge, and captives on their islands.
 Some of these prisoners are the descendants of people captured generations before; they might know of no other world outside their island.
 A morkoth may allow a visitor to bargain for something or someone it has claimed if that visitor offers the morkoth something it desires more.
 It shows no mercy, however, to those who break a deal or try to steal from it.
 A morkoth knows every person and object in its collection.